br-amaral/MigratorySensitivity_ShinyApp/read_me_interan.txt

 README
 ======

 Thank you for your interest in this data product.
-Any use of this data should be cited as:
+Any use of these data should be cited as:

 Casey Youngflesh, Jacob Socolar, Bruna R. Amaral, Ali Arab, Robert P. Guralnick, Allen H. Hurlbert, Raphael LaFrance, Stephen J. Mayor, David A. W. Miller, and Morgan W. Tingley.
 2021.
 Migratory strategy drives species-level variation in bird sensitivity to vegetation green-up.